saleor/saleor/.github/PULL_REQUEST_TEMPLATE.md

 1. [ ] Database queries are optimized and the number of queries is constant.
 1. [ ] The changes are tested.
 1. [ ] The code is documented (docstrings, project documentation).
+1. [ ] GraphQL schema and type definitions are up to date.